Brian Smith (American football coach, born 1980)

-Brian Smith (born August 9, 1980) is an American football coach who is currently the passing game coordinator and running backs coach at Ohio University.
-He was previously the associate head coach and offensive coordinator at the University of Hawaii, where he also played college football.
+Brian Smith (born August 9, 1980) is an American college football coach who is currently the head coach at Ohio University.
+He was previously the associate head coach and offensive coordinator at Ohio, Washington State University and also the associate head coach and offensive coordinator at the University of Hawaii, where he also played college football.

 Playing career

 Smith played center at Hawaii from 1998 to 2001.
 He was also the team's starting long snapper in that same time duration.
 He was the college roommate of Nick Rolovich, and the two would practice long snaps in their apartment hallway.
 Following his playing career at Hawaii, Smith signed professional contracts with the Green Bay Packers and Baltimore Ravens in 2002 and 2003, respectively.

 Coaching career

 After spending one year coaching the offensive line at Royal High School in Simi Valley, California, Smith joined the coaching staff at Hawaii as a student assistant while he completed his bachelor's degree.
 He also spent time as an assistant at Cal Lutheran, Oregon State, and Portland State.